NLnetLabs/rpki-doc/source/krill/failure-scenarios.rst

 manual re-sync can be triggered through the user interface, the command line or the API.

-During this failure, Relying party software will continue to be able to download and verify existing ROAs.
+During this failure, Relying Party software will continue to be able to download and verify existing ROAs.

 Failure of one of the Repository Servers